Imagine a great play list, the wind in your face and the freedom of the…

 Canada is the second largest country in the world.

 The highest tides in the world occur in the Bay of Fundy in New Brunswick.
-You can kayak at Hopewell Rocks but start on the mud in your kayak and just wait for the water to lift you off.
+You can kayak at Hopewell Rocks – though you start on the mud in your kayak and just wait for the water to lift you off.

 Canada has the longest coastline of any country in the world at 243,977 kilometres – 151,600 miles.